bipbipbopbop/NFTez-doc/docs/sdk.md

 .then(console.log);
 ```

-This small script will print out basic information for each NFT of a collection.
+This small script will print out basic informations for each NFT of a collection.

 ---